The 49507 Project Team

 Foster aka AutoPilot is a professional orator who can be seen capturing hearts on movie sets, moving minds on panels, igniting spirits with spoken word, and commanding the city’s largest stages.

-Foster is rich with humor and brings that joy into his work as a a teaching artist with one of the cities premier arts and culture non profit organizations “The Diatribe,” which he co-founded.
+Foster is rich with humor and brings that joy into his work as a teaching artist with one of the cities premier arts and culture non-profit organizations “The Diatribe,” which he co-founded.

 He is a dedicated father that currently resides in Grand Rapids, but this Michigan Native was born in Detroit and raised in Muskegon.

 AutoPilot is a graduate of Grand Valley State University, a lyricist, nightlife extraordinaire, and is the brainchild that co-curated “The Drunken Retort” one of the “Must Experience Events in the City” – Grand Rapids Magazine.